hotnAny/scrapetix/README.md

 # scrapetix

-a script to scrape (sports) tickets deals from SeatGeek (https://seatgeek.com/)
+a script to scrape (sports) tickets deals from SeatGeek (https://seatgeek.com/), which means it has limited generalizability beyond this particular website ...

 ### Installing
 installing required packages: